unnus/unnus/content/medical/little-known-orthodontic-marketing-ideas-2020-examples.md

 The good news is that it’s cheap compared to other means of advertising.
 For example, if you offer braces dental service for $3500 per patient.
 And you spend $500 a month on Google Adwords to get 2 patients, your profit will be **$6500**, that’s **1300% ROI**.

-**Alpan Orthodontics**, CA-based Facebook, orthodontic practice using Google Adwords to acquire more patients.
+**Alpan Orthodontics**, A California-based orthodontic practice, is using Google Adwords to acquire more patients.

 ![Google ads for orthodontic](/assets/images/orthodontic-advertising.png "Google ads for orthodontic")